51Degrees/documentation/src/examples/customelement/gettingstarted.md

 @endsnippet
 @startsnippet{java}

-First lets define a class which extends `FlowElementBase` (which partially implements `FlowElement`).
+First let's define a class which extends `FlowElementBase` (which partially implements `FlowElement`).
-This has the type arguments of `AgeData` - the interface extending @elementdata which will be added to the @flowdata, and  `ElementPropertyMetaData` as we only need the standard metadata for
+This has the type arguments of `AgeData` - the interface extending @elementdata which will be added to the @flowdata, and  `ElementPropertyMetaData` - as we only need the standard metadata for
 @elementproperties.

 This needs a constructor matching the `FlowElementBase` class.
 So it takes a logger, and an